 Additional details: https://www.serenogroup.com/Earth-Day-E-Waste-Event

-I’ve been selling real estate for 18 years, full time, in Silicon Valley.
-Until recently I had never seen a dampwood termite in this area but a few months ago I caught sight of a dead one at the Almaden Winery neighborhood (on the Cambrian and Almaden border) when our pest inspector, Miguel Torres from Thrasher Termite, noticed it.
-Luckily there were no live dampwoods to be found!
+I’ve been selling real estate since 1993, full time, in Silicon Valley.
+Until recently I had never seen dampwood termites in this area, but a few months ago I caught sight of a dead one at the Almaden Winery neighborhood (on the Cambrian and Almaden border) when our pest inspector, Miguel Torres from Thrasher Termite, noticed it and gave me an education on them.
+Luckily there were no live dampwood termites to be found!
 I thought it was a weird fluke.

 Santa Cruz is just 30-60 minutes “over the hill” but in many ways is an entirely different world than Silicon Valley.
 I spent a lot of time there while growing up in Santa Clara and Saratoga, mostly because my grandparents lived in Pasatiempo (a lovely neighborhood centered on a golf course) in Santa Cruz and later in retirement communities nearby.
 Jim and I lived in Santa Cruz ourselves for three years when we were newly married.
 [I taught first at Marello Prep in Santa Cruz (now closed) and later at Notre Dame High School in Salinas while living at the coast, in life before real estate.]

 We have a lot of wonderful memories & experience with the Santa Cruz – Capitola – Aptos – Soquel area.
 Today I wanted to share a few general tips and food tips for those who may be new to this part of California and spending some time by the coast.